The Palace of Holyroodhouse today

 Today the Palace of Holyroodhouse is used as a Royal Palace, but is also open to the public all year round.
 It also is a centrepoint for celebrating the best of Scotland.

 This is most evident in The Queen’s ‘Holyrood Week’ of engagements, undertaken every year from the end of June to the beginning of July.
-Her Majesty attends several engagements around the country to celebrate Scottish culture, history and achievement.
+Her Majesty attends several engagements to celebrate Scottish culture, history and achievement.

 The Investiture held in the Great Gallery is for Scottish residents whose achievements have been recognised in the twice-yearly Honours List which appears at New Year and on The Queen's Official Birthday in June.

 King George V and Queen Mary held the first garden party in the grounds of Holyroodhouse and the tradition has been maintained to the present day.
-Each year, The Queen and The Duke of Edinburgh entertain around 8,000 guests from all walks of Scottish life during Holyrood week.
+Each year, members of The Royal Family entertain around 8,000 guests from all walks of Scottish life during Holyrood week.

 History of the Palace of Holyroodhouse